ClydeHoadley/Simple-samples-of-C-with-explanations/README.md

     reading string data into memory pointed to by pointer, pass pointer to a function, printing strings pointed to by pointer, and pointer addition.
 Input data is string data.

+    quicksort.c
+    This program demonstrates the quick sort algorithm.
+The quick sort is nearly identical to the merge sort in that the list to be sorted is repeatedly divided into smaller and smaller lists until there is nothing left to sort.
+This makes it ideal for recursion.
+Unlike merge sort the smaller lists do not need to be merged back together since the records are swapped in-place and there is no copying of lists.

     readDBWords.c
     See loadWordTable.c